Hoyasumii/avengers-endgame/README.md

 PETER PARKER: I got it!

-[Peter grabs the Gauntlet with his webshooters and is surrounded by Chitaur
+[Peter grabs the Gauntlet with his webshooters and is surrounded by Chitauri